 - After you’re done, restart your PC.

-- Press Windows Key + X and choose Command Prompt (Admin).
+- Press Windows Key + S, type cmd, and click on Run as administrator to start Command Prompt as administrator.

 - When Command Prompt opens, enter net stop spooler and press Enter.

 - Start Registry Editor.
 For more information on how to do that, check Solution 1.

 - Go to the following key in the left pane:

 - If you use the 64-bit version of Windows 10, you’ll have to navigate to the following key instead: